bassemSeddik/AmenAir/README.md

 ## Welcome to the AmenAir project description

+Here is the timeline for progress into this project.
+The aim is to reach a production-ready consumer version that can be adopted in the first place by the medical staff being in the front line of the COVID-19 combat.
+Later versions are also expected to target a wider user population.

+`May 19th`: This video presentation (in Arabic) makes a test use-case of the AmenAir V01 prototype.
+It also gives the realisation steps and the next coming improvement steps :

+{% include youtubePlayer.html id="https://www.youtube.com/watch?v=VA3A2Xzuxzo" %}

-`1st April`: This video presenation has been made in occasion to the "Yes We Breath" challenge.
+`April 1st`: This video presenation has been made in occasion to the "Yes We Breath" challenge.
 It presents the contributions of ISET Sousse to the efforts within the COVID-19 pandemic.
 The first mentioned project is realtive to this PAPR project:

 {% include youtubePlayer.html id="7bfhdidPQdM" %}